WSMorrison/BricksThenMadeNow/README.md

 - Favicon is "Four Brick, Lego, Blue, Toy, Four" as provided by [ClipArtMax.](https://www.clipartmax.com/middle/m2i8d3Z5H7i8G6i8_four-brick-lego-blue-toy-four-api-icon/)
 - Fonts are [Vina Sans](https://fonts.google.com/specimen/Vina+Sans) and [Staatliches](https://fonts.google.com/specimen/Staatliches) for the Bricks Then Made Now logo and [Mina](https://fonts.google.com/specimen/Mina) for the text, the code provided by [Google Fonts](https://fonts.google.com)
+- The original image used as the basis for the splash image is from [Brickset.](https://brickset.com/sets/6301-1/Town-Mini-Figures)
+- All computer generated renders are done in [Stud.io.](https://www.bricklink.com/v3/studio/download.page)

+- Finally, heartfelt appreciaton to my partner, Stevie, for infinite patience and encouragement.
+Also, no thanks to Lemon and Beckett for all their non-contributions throughout all five projects, though being fuzzy is it's own moral support.

 <br>
 <hr>